Get early access to listings that match your criteria

 …By Iad France

-iad France - Stéphane Thierry offers you: Château to Renovate in the Heart of Grande Champagne with a Vast Tree-Lined Park.
+iad France - Stéphane Thierry offers you: Renovation Château in the Heart of Grande Champagne with Vast Tree-Lined Park.
 Let yourself be seduced by the timeless elegance of this château built in 1850 in the heart of the prestigious Grande Champagne.
-This character property, nestled within a wooded park of nearly 2 hectares adorned with a majestic driveway, offers a rare opportunity to create a prestigious residence in your image.
+This character property, nestled within a tree-lined park of nearly 2 hectares enhanced by a majestic path, offers a rare opportunity to create a prestigious residence that reflects your image.
 With its generous volumes and brightness, this château reveals exceptional renovation potential.
 Imagine the regained splendor of its living spaces, enhanced by period elements such as parquet floors and moldings.
-It includes nine spacious bedrooms, providing ideal space for a large family or a high-end guest accommodation project.
-A vast convertible attic opens the doors to limitless creativity for the layout of additional spaces according to your wishes.
-The outbuildings are another asset of this property, with volumes offering multiple possibilities.
-The park of nearly 2 hectares is a true green oasis, conducive to relaxation and the development of dream outdoor spaces, such as a swimming pool.
-Benefiting from a privileged location just 3 minutes from Segonzac, a village offering all amenities, and 30 minutes from the TGV station in Angoulême, this château combines tranquility of the countryside with easy access to major roads.
-Seize this unique opportunity to breathe life into a character château in a prime location!
-Agency fees are the responsibility of the buyer.
-Price including fees: 685,000 euros.
-Price excluding fees: 660,000 euros.
-Fees including VAT payable by the buyer (3.79% of the price of the property excluding fees): 25,000 euros.
+It includes nine spacious bedrooms, providing an ideal space for a large family or a high-end accommodation project.
+A large convertible attic opens the doors to limitless creativity for the arrangement of additional spaces according to your desires.
+The outbuildings are another asset of the property, offering multiple possibilities.
+The park of nearly 2 hectares is a true green oasis, conducive to relaxation and the layout of dream outdoor spaces, such as a swimming pool.
+Benefiting from a privileged location just 3 minutes from Segonzac, a village offering all amenities, and 30 minutes from the Angoulême TGV station, this château combines the tranquility of the countryside with easy access to major routes.
+Seize this unique opportunity to bring a character château back to life in a privileged location!
+Agency fees to be paid by the buyer.
+Price including fees: 620,000 euros.
+Price excluding fees: 595,000 euros.
+Fees including VAT to be paid by the buyer (4.20% of the property price excluding fees): 25,000 euros.
 Energy display information for this property: ENERGY class F index 394 and CLIMATE class F index 83.
-Information on the risks to which this property is exposed, including the legal obligation to clear brush, is available on the Géorisques website: www.georisques.gouv.fr.
-This real estate advertisement has been written under the editorial responsibility of Mr. Stéphane Thierry, independent real estate agent (without holding funds), commercial agent of SAS I@D France registered with the RSAC of ANGOULEME under the number 848653317, holder of the real estate canvassing card on behalf of I@D France SAS.This description has been automatically translated from French.
+Information on the risks to which this property is exposed, including the legal obligation for clearing vegetation, is available on the Géorisques site: http://www.georisques.gouv.fr.
+This real estate advertisement was written under the editorial responsibility of Mr. Stéphane Thierry, independent real estate agent (without holding funds), commercial agent of SAS I@D France registered at the RSAC of ANGOULEME under number 848653317, holder of the real estate canvassing card on behalf of I@D France SAS.This description has been automatically translated from French.

 …By Iad France